Arion (character): Villains and enemies

-Arion's most reoccurring enemy is Garn Daanuth, a rival sorcerer, Lord of Chaos, and master of black magic later revealed to be his twin brother, a fact both were unaware for thousands of years.
-Repeatedly challenging Arion, he is responsible for the death of their father and instrumental in the D'Tilluh's eventual suicide.
-While the pair share similar features, Garn is instead depicted as being slightly more tone.
-While originally having darker skin akin to their mother (with features referencing Nubians), he is later mystically scarred by Arion, appearing similarly to those afflicted with albinism.
-The pair's existence and constant strife fulfills a prophecy and recurring theme of siblings fighting in Atlantean mythology.
-Garn is often supported by S'Net, a humanoid jackal mercenary who served as his lieutenant and possess a bionic arm built by Garn's scientific expertise.
-Unlike Arion's typical opponents, he utilizes no magic but is cunning.
+The character's most reoccurring enemy is Garn Daanuth, a rival sorcerer, Lord of Chaos, and master of black magic later revealed to be his twin brother.
+While the pair share similar features, Garn is instead depicted as being slightly more toned and originally having darker skin like their (with features like Nubians) until he is mystically scarred by Arion, appearing similarly to those afflicted with albinism.
+Garn is supported by underling S'Net, a cunning humanoid jackal mercenary who served as his lieutenant and possess a bionic arm built by Garn's scientific expertise.
+Dark Majistra also serves as a chief enemy, being his mother who raised Garn as her acolyte and favored son.
+Sharing Garn's physical characteristics and rival to Calculha, her opposite and husband, she is a force of strife and darkness seeing to bring a dark age of magic to Atlantis, believing it will lead to a golden age.
+Unlike the other deities, she is not a goddess originating from Darkworld.